torhulugh/fucked-contributions/README.md

    Images are 40 x 40 pixels.
 Images can be png, jpg, or gif.

-5. Only add information you are comfortable sharing on this list.
-This is a **PUBLIC** website.
-You may include the following:
+5. You may include the following information:

     - First and last name
     - GutHub link